-- HOT FIREPol® is a chemically modified FIREPol® DNA Polymerase enabling hot-start PCR that improves specificity and accuracy, minimizes mispriming and extension from nonspecifically annealed primers and primer-dimers. - HOT FIREPol® is inactive at room temperature and is activated by an initial activation step for 15 min at 95 °C. - Recommended for routine applications (fragment up to 3 kb from genomic DNA). - Possesses 5'→3' polymerase and 5'→3' endonuclease activity, as well as a non-template-dependent terminal transferase activity, but lacks a 3'→5' exonuclease (proofreading) activity making the generated product suitable for TA-cloning. - The fidelity of HOT FIREPol® is similar to a regular Taq DNA Polymerase (error rate per nucleotide ca 2.5 x10-5).
+- FIREPol® is a highly processive, thermostable DNA Polymerase.
+Due to its genetic modifications, it has an enhanced stability at room temperature with no activity loss for up to 1 month. - Recommended for routine applications (fragment up to 3 kb from genomic DNA). - Possesses 5'→3' polymerase and 5'→3' endonuclease activity, as well as a non-template-dependent terminal transferase activity, but lacks a 3'→5' exonuclease (proofreading) activity making the generated product suitable for TA-cloning. - The fidelity of FIREPol[®] is similar to a regular Taq DNA Polymerase (error rate per nucleotide ca 2.5 x10-5).